0x416c6578/0x416c6578.github.io/p8-firmware/old-stuff/p8-disp.md

 }
 ```
 - Writing a full page of size 2 font is as fast as clearing the display :)
+___
 ### Drawing Rectangle Outlines with Text

+- As part of the display driver, I implemented some helper functions which would draw unfilled rectangles to the display
+- I also added the functionality to put a character in the centre of that rectangle, so that you could have a sort of basic button
 <img src="../Images/rectOutline.png" alt=" " width=" 600" />
 <img src="../Images/charactersRect.png" alt=" " width=" 600" />